Hide and Seek (2014 film)

-Hide and Seek (released as Amorous in the United States) is a 2014 British-American romantic drama film, directed by Joanna Coates and co-written by Coates and Daniel Metz.
+Hide and Seek (released as Amorous in the United States) is a 2014 romantic drama film directed by Joanna Coates, who also co-wrote the screenplay with Daniel Metz.
+An international co-production of the United Kingdom and the United States, it stars Josh O'Connor, Hannah Arterton, Rea Mole and Daniel Metz.

-The film won the Michael Powell Award at the Edinburgh International Film Festival.
+Hide and Seek won the Michael Powell Award at the Edinburgh International Film Festival.

 Plot

 In an English cottage, four young people from London move in together, seeking to challenge social conventions and their own tolerances by engaging in scheduled partner-swapping.
 The durability of their new living arrangements is tested by the arrival of an outsider who fails to get in tune with the foursome's radical spirit.